How To Feed A Loon

 • Roast tomatoes for 1 hour.
 Remove from oven and set aside.

-• Heat 2 tbsp oil, or butter, in a large pot (or Dutch oven) over medium-high heat.
+• Heat 2 tablespoon oil, or butter, in a large pot (or Dutch oven) over medium-high heat.

 • Add onion, and saute for about 5 minutes.